openjck/firefox-test-tube-mock-api/README.md

-This is a mock API for use with the [test-tube](https://github.com/openjck/test-tube) project.
+This is a mock API for use with the [Firefox Test Tube](https://github.com/openjck/firefox-test-tube) project.

 # Usage instructions